Building My First Home

 Here’s the story, if you’re interested.
 (NAY)

 Dedicatory Poem: burned in the wood mantle above the living room fireplace

 Memento be, a friendship house,

 Past days when friendships end.

-The Site: At the Guilford Lakes, 17 miles from New Haven, Connecticut
+The Site: At the Guilford Lakes, near New Haven, Connecticut

 Pillars and Beam for a porch: